wesleycamargo/azure-docs.pt-br/articles/search/search-howto-indexing-azure-tables.md

 ---
-title: "Indexação do Armazenamento de Tabelas do Azure com a Pesquisa do Azure"
+title: "Indexação do Armazenamento de Tabelas do Azure com a Pesquisa do Azure | Microsoft Docs"
-description: Aprenda a indexar dados armazenados em Tabelas do Azure com a Pesquisa do Azure
+description: Aprenda a indexar dados armazenados no armazenamento de Tabelas do Azure com a Pesquisa do Azure
 services: search
 documentationcenter:
 author: chaosrealm